alarner/perk-docs/src/v1/api/config.md

 Specifies the hostname for your application.
 This is ued by OAuth authentication to know where users should be redirected after authenticating, among other places in the codebase.

+#### reponse.defaultFormat

+> type: string

+> default: 'json'

+Specifies the default response format for your error messages and authentication endpoints.
+If you are building a single page app and you are using Perk as an API you probably want to leave this as 'json'.
+If you are building a more traditional multi-page web application you probably want 'html'.

 #### http.port

 > type: number